Thekote/Thekote/README.md

 - 👋 Hi, I’m @Thekote
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning JS, REST, NO SQL
+- 🌱 I’m currently learning JS, REST, MongoDB, PSQL, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on dkglima@mail.com